mendix/docs/content/howto/collaboration-requirements-management/on-premises-git-howto.md

 ![Sign In dialog](attachments/on-premises-git-howto/sign-in-dialog.png)

-For instruction on how to set up Personal Access Tokens, see the  or equivalent for the [Supported Git Service Providers](#supported-providers) section below.
+For instruction on how to set up Personal Access Tokens, see the [Supported Git Service Providers](#supported-providers) section below.

 ## 3 Supported Git Service Providers {#supported-providers}